Jean-Baptiste Say Institute for Entrepreneurship & ESCP Business School0

 The Jean-Baptiste Say Institute for Entrepreneurship was developed in 2007 by the Entrepreneurship Chair of ESCP Business School.
 We rely on ESCP’s unique European network and train entrepreneurs and leaders around the world.
 The institute is named in tribute to the man behind the concept of the entrepreneur, and who, in 1819, also founded the first business school in the world.

-Our mission is to facilitate current and future leaders in simultaneously developing entrepreneurial mindsets and uncertainty competence.
-Consequently, we are driving an entrepreneurial revolution for an understanding, training and practice of business and management that is ambitious, sustainable and human-centered.
+Our mission is to facilitate the development of entrepreneurial mindsets and uncertainty competence in current and future leaders.
+Consequently, we are driving an entrepreneurial revolution in the understanding, training, as well as practice of business and management that is ambitious, sustainable, and human-centered.

 Approach & Impact0